mdavids/rfc/content/draft-davids-forsalereg-16.md

 "**OPTIONAL**" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+Although the document defines an operation convention not any protocol extension, the use of normative language is used to promote consistent and umabiguous behaviors among entities that adopt the convention.

-In this document the term "Processor" refers to an entity (person, system, or service) that reads, interprets, and takes appropriate actions based on "\_for-sale" DNS labels, whether manually or automatically.
+The term "Processor" refers to an entity (person, system, or service) that reads, interprets, and takes appropriate actions based on "\_for-sale" DNS labels, whether manually or automatically.

-Note: In this document, the term "for sale" is used in a broad sense and **MAY** also refer to cases where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.
+The term "for sale" is used in a broad sense and may also refer to cases where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.